hawkinslabdev/portwayapi/Documentation/docs/reference/entity-config.md

 # Entity Configuration

 Entity configuration files define how endpoints behave and what data they expose.
-Each endpoint type (SQL, Proxy, Composite, Webhook) has specific configuration options.
+Each endpoint type (SQL, Proxy, Composite, Webhook, File) has specific configuration options.

 ## File Structure